Master's in Musicology

 Beginning studies: Fall or spring semester

-The objective of the Musicology program
+The goal of the study of Musicology is:

-• Music after 1600
+• Music Theater Studies

 The Master's degree program in Musicology consists of a major with 90 ECTS credits and a minor with 30 ECTS credits.